 I didn’t know about money blogs or books or podcasts.
 I didn’t know things like Budgeting For Budget Haters existed.

 I grew up in a family that valued education and learning but didn’t talk about money.
 School didn’t help much either.
 I never learned anything about personal finance growing up – not at home and not at school.
 And in 2011 when I graduated law school with a whopping $206k in student loan debt, I was shocked to learn I would struggle financially because of my debt.
 I thought I would be well off as a lawyer.
 I was so wrong!

 Fast forward to now, and life is much different.
-I’ve paid down my $206k to $120k, I switched careers, and I started a business (by making money blogging and freelance writing).
-I love what I do.
-And I know that you can have all this, too.
+I’ve paid down my $206k to $106k (and counting!), I switched careers, and I started a business by making money blogging and freelance writing.

 Below is a list of 10 invaluable money lessons that will help you make the change required to get on track financially.

 How you think about money matters tremendously to your financial success.
 T. Harv Eker calls it your money blueprint in Secrets of the Millionaire Mind.
 Your money mindset can be positive or it can be negative.
 It may be set up for financial success, or it may be set up for financial failure.
 If you don’t learn how to have a successful money mindset, then you are going to struggle building financial success.

 For example, if you feel shameful, then you spend money to overcome pain.
 You think you’re not good enough.
 By feeling less than, you spend more than.
 If you want to overcome your feelings of shame, you need to create a new “life money story” for yourself.
 Creating a powerful money story will give you the self-esteem you need to overcome shame and create better spending habits.

 Setting goals is one of the best life hacks you can learn, in my opinion.
 Setting financial goals will help you achieve what you want most out of life.
 One popular goal-setting strategy is the SMART method.